nmalamug/REVENGETABLES/README.md

 6. Initially, we aimed to display individual monster hit points, but due to a disconnect between the front and backend, the simplified monster class in the backend did not account for the individuality of each monster, preventing the front end from utilizing the desired feature.

 ### Release
-We have reached a consensus where we would all like for the project to be displayed publically.
+We have reached a consensus where we would all like for the project to be displayed publicly.
 ###